Camps

 $495 per week

-From in-the-field experience to data collection, community science is the program for all science and nature-loving campers.
+From in-the-field data collecting to data processing, Citizen Science programs are for all science and nature-loving individuals.
 Use scientific instruments and processes to observe the forest ecosystem.
-Then make and test hypotheses in search of answers to your own questions.
+Make and test hypotheses in search of answers to your own questions.

 Survival